Listen to a short ROTC presentation

-"Challenge the possibilities and learn to lead!"
+"Challenge yourself and learn to lead!"

 Who we are looking for